Acts 28:23-28

 The gospel fulfills Scripture and demands a response, yet hardness of heart fulfills prophetic warning.

-27 For this people’s heart has grown callous.
-Their ears are dull of hearing.
-Their eyes they have closed.
-Lest they should see with their eyes, hear with their ears, understand with their heart, and would turn again, then I would heal them.’
+27 For this people’s heart has grown callous; they hardly hear with their ears, and they have closed their eyes.
+Otherwise they might see with their eyes, hear with their ears, understand with their hearts, and turn, and I would heal them.’

 The gospel fulfills Scripture and demands a response, yet hardness of heart fulfills prophetic warning.